 With that in mind, here are the types of products you can sell through your blog:

-Pros of monetizing your blog with digital products:
+Pros and cons of monetizing your blog with digital products:

 - You’re in control of every aspect of the product(s) you’re selling.